TwoPunchMan/hog/README.md

 **Hog Pile**
 - After points for the turn are dealt with, if the last digit of the player's score is = to the opponent's, the player gets a boost to his score by the last digit (e.g. Turn outcome: player 123 vs. opp 453 -> player score becomes 126 (123 + 3) vs 453)

+### Issues/Bugs?
+- couldn't pass the fuzz test on problem 5.
+Kinda gave up on that one.